Teacher Licensure Program

 Former students who have not completed an undergraduate degree may reenter the university according to general university policies; however, subsequent to that readmission, they must apply separately for entry into the teacher education program.
 Undergraduate students who anticipate that they will graduate prior to completing the teacher education program must see the School of Education advisor.
 All admitted students who remain continuously enrolled will be expected to complete the program in effect at the time of their admission to the program unless state accrediting changes dictate otherwise.

 Postbaccalaureate and Master’s Degree Students Seeking Teacher Training

 Students who already hold a bachelor’s degree and wish to pursue licensure should apply directly to the School of Education.
-Students desiring institutional recommendation for licensure must complete at least 30 semester hours of work at the University of Colorado and also must fulfill the same academic area requirements as undergraduate students.
+Students desiring institutional recommendation for licensure must complete at least 30 semester hours of work at the University of Colorado and also must fulfill the same content area requirements as undergraduate students.
 The actual number of required hours will depend on courses already completed.

 Students may apply to one of the teacher education programs if the following requirements have been fulfilled: